kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 ## Ensure that our state information remains stable

-To tell our state that we have moved certain assets in our code, we need to create a `moved.tf` file in the same folder like the `main.tf` file.
+To tell our state that we have moved certain assets in our code, we need to create a so called [`moved` block](https://developer.hashicorp.com/terraform/language/moved) that instructs Terraform how to handle the moved resources when a state refresh happens.
+For that we create a new file called `moved.tf` in the same directory as the `main.tf` file.

-Into that file please copy the following code:
+We copy the following code into the file:

 ```terraform
 moved {